addu390/addu390.github.io/_notes/wrk-proposal.md

 ---
 title: "Work at Wrk"
 layout: post
-tags: Internship
 ---

-Hey 👋 I'm a Computer Science graduate student looking for a <b>full-time internship as a Backend Engineer from August 2022</b>.
-I previously worked as a Backend Engineer in Walmart's PhonePe and YC ClearTax.
+Hey 👋 I'm a Computer Science graduate student looking for a <b>full-time role as a Backend Engineer</b>.
+I previously worked as a Software Engineer in Walmart's PhonePe and YC ClearTax.
 For a better representation of my skills and experiences, my resume: [pyblog.xyz/about](https://pyblog.xyz/about).

 ## 1. Reasons to hire me